seandstewart/bardly/pending/roman/julius-caesar/uncut.md

 *ANTONY, OCTAVIUS, and LEPIDUS, seated at a table*

 **ANTONY**
-These many, then, shall die; their names are prick’d.
+These many, then, shall die; their names are prick'd.

 **OCTAVIUS**
 Your brother too must die; consent you, Lepidus?

 **LEPIDUS**
-I do consent–
+I do consent--

 **OCTAVIUS**
 Prick him down, Antony.

 **LEPIDUS**
 Upon condition Publius shall not live,
-Who is your sister’s son, Mark Antony.
+Who is your sister's son, Mark Antony.

 **ANTONY**
 He shall not live; look, with a spot I damn him.
-But, Lepidus, go you to Caesar’s house;
+But, Lepidus, go you to Caesar's house;
 Fetch the will hither, and we shall determine
 How to cut off some charge in legacies.